Chia-Network/pool-reference/SPECIFICATION.md

 }
 ```

-The successful response must always contain one key/value pair for each entry provided in the request body.
+A successful response must always contain one key/value pair for each entry provided in the request body.
 The value
 must be `true` if the entry has been updated or `false` if the value was the same as the current value.

 See below for an example body to only update the authentication key: